20 Real-Life Fairytale Places You Should Add To Your Bucket List

 © Serg Zastavkin © Jia Li

-Scattered along the main road, Glenfinnan is situated at the head of Loch Shiel which stretches southwest for 20 miles to Acharacle.
+Scattered along the main road, Glenfinnan is situated at the head of Loch Shiel, stretching southwest for 20 miles to Acharacle.

-Glenfinnan attracts many thousands of visitors from around the world to experience the stunning scenery but also the unique atmosphere.
+Glenfinnan attracts thousands of visitors from around the world to experience the stunning scenery and the unique atmosphere.
 The famous Glenfinnan viaduct carries the railway to Glenfinnan Station across a 1,000 ft span, 100 ft above the ground.
-The Jacobite steam train runs from here to Fort William and Mallaig in the summer months with regular trains available the rest of the year.
+The Jacobite steam train runs from here to Fort William and Mallaig in the summer months, with regular trains available the rest of the year.

 Ha Long Bay, Vietnam